2025 Matriculants

 Q: Which school will you be attending?

-A: University of Pennsylvania School of Dental Medicine.
+A: Columbia University College of Dental Medicine

 Q: What drew you to this particular health field?